craftercms/docs/source/reference/modules/studio/configuration/project-policy-configuration.rst

 .. note::

-   The Project Policy Configuration file (site-policy-config.xml) is not overridden by environment. |br|
+   The Project Policy Configuration file (site-policy-config.xml) is not overridden by environment.
    Learn more about Studio multi-environment support in :ref:`studio-multi-environment-support`.

 ******